I Tried Mystery Shopping and Failed Miserably: 4 Things I Did Wrong

 3. Two Adults Are Efficient, but Bringing Our Two Kids Canceled Us Out

 I love my kids… I swear, I really do.
 But even the best-behaved children can somehow make a day at Disney feel like a 50-year sentence in a torture chamber.
 And without a babysitter, the kids had to come with us — you know, police frown upon leaving a 19-month-old in the care of a 5-year-old.

 If you’re seriously interested in becoming a mystery shopper, my first piece of advice here is to bring in your partner (if you’re so lucky to have one).
 I did just that with my couponer-in-crime wife.
 But leave the kids behind.

 On our longest stretch, we drove from store to store for about eight hours.
 By about hour four, my 19-month-old had been through enough, and out came the waterworks.
-My 5-year-old was a tad more patient, but by hour six, he couldn’t resist the power of “I want” and began asking for a Winn-Dixie free cookie every few minutes.
+My 5-year-old was a tad more patient, but by hour six, he couldn’t resist the power of “I want” and began asking for the store's signature free cookie every few minutes.

 Then, there were the completely random “I gotta pee” moments that came after we’d literally just left the store.

 Keeping the kids calm and entertained didn’t just add time to our shopping trips; it made them much more stressful.

 My Advice: Get a babysitter, or fly solo while your partner watches the kiddos.

 As I said before, I am not the best planner in the world, and here’s how that showed up again.
 TrendSource gave me 12 hours to submit my final paperwork, and I did fine initially.